 In 2003, I took over the reigns of the football program at Southwest Texas State University and what happened in that year changed the course of my coaching career.
-In that one year, balance was non-existent as I was obsessed with turning around the fortunes of this I-AA program in San Marcos, Texas.
-I used an approach that we had implemented at Texas Tech and I had learned from my mentor Bill Snyder at Kansas State.
+In that one year, a balance was non-existent as I was obsessed with turning around the fortunes of this I-AA program in San Marcos, Texas.
+I used an approach that we had implemented at Texas Tech, and I had learned from my mentor Bill Snyder at Kansas State.
 I hired an excellent coaching staff (Below clockwise: Myself, Frank Hernandez – WR’s, Ron Roberts – DC, D.J.
 Eliot – LB’s, Chris Stacey – FBO, Louie Matsakis – STC, Darrin Hicks – RB’s, Clancy Barone – OL/OC, Not in Picture: E.K.
 Franks – DL) and we embarked on a 5-year plan which I had documented in a 240-page manual.
-I was sure that this plan would put us at the top of the Southland Conference.
-That year was a blur…
+I was sure that this method would put us at the top of the Southland Conference.
+That year was a blur.

 Balance, A Failed Attempt …